Profileo/security.profileo.com/content/cve/eo_tags_2023-27569-27570/_index.en.md

 ## Description

-From version 1.2.0 published on Nov 17, 2017 to 1.4.18 published on Feb 21, 2023 (fixed in 1.4.19, published on Feb 28, 2023), an HTTP request can be forged with a compromized `_ga` cookie in order to exploit an insecure parameter in function `saveGanalyticsCookie()` and `gaParseCookie()`, which could lead to a SQL injection.
+From version 1.2.0 published on Nov 17, 2017 to 1.4.18 published on Feb 21, 2023 (fixed in 1.4.19, published on Feb 28, 2023), an HTTP request can be forged with a compromised `_ga` cookie in order to exploit an insecure parameter in function `saveGanalyticsCookie()` and `gaParseCookie()`, which could lead to a SQL injection.

 From version 1.2.0 published on Nov 17, 2017 to 1.2.19 published on Oct 22, 2019 (fixed in 1.3.0), an HTTP request can be forged with a compromised User-Agent or Referer in order to exploit insecure parameters in `trackReferrer()` function, which could lead to a SQL injection.
-As from 1.2.1, the code has been migrated to classes/EoTagsStats.php (`EoTagsStats::setNewGuest()`) and the vulnerability now requires Privileges (PR) and user interaction (UI) to be exploited, reducing the severity to 8.0.
+As of 1.2.1, the code has been migrated to classes/EoTagsStats.php (`EoTagsStats::setNewGuest()`) and the vulnerability now requires Privileges (PR) and user interaction (UI) to be exploited, reducing the severity to 8.0.

+This exploit uses cookies (and referer) to perform the attack, therefore the module name will be hidden during the exploit, so you won't be able to identify this vulnerability in your conventional frontend logs. **You will only see "GET /" or "POST /" inside your conventional frontend logs.**.
+The compromised referer will be visible in your access logs, however you'll not be able to see the compromised cookie.

 ## CVSS base metrics